fifthleaf/sublib/docs/sublib-1.2.0-doc.md

 ### Classes

 **Subtitle(\_\_builtin\_\_.object)** \
-&emsp;Represent subtitle file in general.
-Specific format classes inherit from it.
+&emsp;Represent subtitle file in general. \
+&emsp;------------------------------------ \
+&emsp;Note \
+&emsp;This class is intended to be inherited by specific classes. \
+&emsp;Using it directly may have undesirable consequences.

 &emsp;**path : str** \
 &emsp;&emsp;Path to a textual subtitle file.